KNMI/adaguc-server/doc/configuration/Dimension.md

 -   name - The name of the dimension in the netcdf file
 -   interval - Optional, the time resolution of the dataset in [ISO8601](ISO8601.md) format.
--   default - The default value of the dimension in [ISO8601](ISO8601.md) format, can also be "min" or "max" to select the first or latest date as default.
-Defaults to "max".
+-   default - Defaults to "max".
+See details below
 -   units - Override the units of the dimension
 -   quantizeperiod - Optional, see below
 -   quantizemethod - Optional, see below